-Here the Seasons are shown dancing to the music of the syrinx played by ithyphallic Pan, who crouches on a rock.
+Here the Seasons are shown dancing to the music of the syrinx (Pan pipes) played by ithyphallic Pan, who crouches on a rock to their right.
 They wear long chitons and himatia, the two rear figures holding onto a corner of the garment of the one before her.
 The seasons from left to right: Spring carries ears of corn in her left hand (harvest), Summer has bare arms, and Winter has drawn her himation around her arm and torso.

 They were given different names in various traditions, but most common are two trios, either: